mnemnion/orb/doc/md/walk/deck.md

 - srcs:  A map, keys are full path names, values are knit sorcery files.

+- docMds :  A map, the keys of which are full path names, and the values of which are a stringulated Markdown weave of the corresponding document.

+- docDots :  A map of paths to dot files.

+- docSvgs :  A map of paths to .svg files.

 - eponym:  A Doc which has ``{basename}.org``, that is, the basename of the deck, will be added to ``deck.eponym``.